#HOWTOHELP

 The reasons why victims don’t leave, how to help a survivor and yourself, how to leave safely, and support groups are the topics covered here.

-Adolescent dating abuse victims can feel ashamed and embarrassed.
+Your friend might not be able to make the decision to leave.
+Abuse victims can feel ashamed and embarrassed.
 Their self-esteem has gradually been destroyed by the abuser.
 Additionally, they might not be ready for word of the abuse to spread across their social group.

+Numerous factors contribute to victims’ refusal to “leave.”
 This might include love, stigma and shame, housing, childcare, support, and financial resources.
 Leaving often doesn’t guarantee an end to the violence.

 In reality, the violence will escalate when the victim leaves.

 Making a safety plan with a therapist, friend, or advocate is crucial because of this.

+They should be treated with respect and don’t pity them.
+Check on any physical injuries, offer comfort, and go with to their first therapy appointment.
 Give them the freedom to tell you as little or as much as they want to; by speaking, you’re giving them the chance to claim back some power.

 Patience and consistency are key.
 It may take a while to recover.
 It’s crucial for you to maintain consistency since the survivor may experience many shifts, good days, and terrible days.